eaedk/simple-demo/README.md

 # Simple Demo
-Here is my repository for a small demo
+Here is my repository for a small demo.